totemo/watson/README.md

 Watson Overview
 ===============

-Watson is a Minecraft mod designed to make the task of moderating on the reddit Minecraft servers a little easier.
+Watson is a Minecraft mod that displays LogBlock (and to a limited extent Prism) logs in 3-D.  It also has some features to make moderation tasks, such as observing chat and managing screenshots, a little easier.
 The current features of the mod are:

 *  It reassembles chat lines that were split by Bukkit, so that they can be categorised and parsed with regular expressions.
 Watson can exclude chat lines from being displayed in the client, based on their category.
 * It displays individual edits as wireframe 3-D boxes.